k2view-academy/K2View-Academy/articles/34_JMX_statistics/01_JMX_overview.md

 - Transactions, Web Services statistics.
 - Resources, like Cassandra, tasks and JDBC or mdb sessions.
 - iidFinder, messages related to iidFinder queries and events.
-- Custom, provides statistics to the beans you would have manually added to the Java code.
+- Custom, provides statistics to the MBeans you would have manually added to the Java code.

 Note that all JMX metrics can be accessed using monitoring tools such as Grafana or Kibana.